 #Can my phone be tracked if it’s turned off?

-When your phone is completely powered off, it cannot be tracked in real time.
-However, the last known location before shutdown may be available to services like Find My iPhone.
-Some newer iPhones can be located even when powered off using ultra-wideband technology, but only through Apple’s Find My network.
+Not in real time.
+The last known location before shutdown may still be available through Find My iPhone, and newer iPhones with ultra-wideband can be located even when off, but only through Apple’s own network.

 #Are “tracker detector” apps reliable?

-Some are, but many are not.
-Stick to security apps from established companies (Malwarebytes, Bitdefender, Lookout).
-On iPhone, the built-in Safety Check feature is more reliable than third-party apps because it has deeper system access.
-Avoid apps that make dramatic claims about “detecting all spyware” — no single app can guarantee that.
+It depends on the app.
+Stick to established names like Malwarebytes, Bitdefender, or Lookout.
+On iPhone, the built-in Safety Check feature is more reliable than third-party options because it has deeper system access.
+Avoid anything that claims to “detect all spyware.”
+That’s a marketing claim, not reality.

 #Can someone monitor me through my phone’s camera or microphone?